top of page

 Average gradient: 27%

-Last season Marco Schwarz won the last race of the Alpine Ski World Cup before Christmas in an illuminated and bubbling Madonna di Campiglio, filled with the enthusiasm of 15,200 spectators on the Canalone Miramonti.
-Thanks to a great second run the Austrian skier jumped from sixth place to the top of the podium of the Night Slalom in Madonna di Campiglio.
-He finished ahead of the leader of first-run leader Clement Noël (+0.25) and Dave Ryding (+0.39).
+In 2023, Marco Schwarz won the last race of the Alpine Ski World Cup before Christmas in an illuminated and bubbling Madonna di Campiglio, filled with the enthusiasm of 15,200 spectators on the Canalone Miramonti.
+Thanks to a great second run, the Austrian skier jumped from sixth place to the top of the podium of the Night Slalom in Madonna di Campiglio.
+He finished ahead of the first-run leader, Clement Noël (+0.25) and Dave Ryding (+0.39).

 The Austrian team celebrated a victory that had eluded them for six years since Marcel Hirscher's triumph in 2017.